-- Place the water into Instant Pot; add the cinnamon, sugar, and apples.
+- Place the water or juice into the Instant Pot; add the cinnamon, sugar, salt, and apples.
 Lock the lid into place choosing the High Pressure setting for 5 minutes; bring the Instant Pot up to full pressure.

-- When timer sounds, perform a quick release to remove all the pressure from the Instant Pot.
-Unlock and carefully remove the Instant Pot lid.
+- When the timer sounds, perform a quick release to remove all the pressure from the Instant Pot; unlock and carefully remove the lid.

 - Using an immersion blender, blend the contents of the Instant Pot until smooth. *If you don’t have an immersion blender, a food processor works great too.
 Or, if you prefer not to use either of these kitchen appliances, peel your apples before pressure cooking them.
 This way you can use a potato masher or mixer to process your cooked apples until smooth.